erokhins/KotlinResolutionAlgorithm/README.md

 }
 ```

-As we see above, data flow info for lambda contain all data flow info for usual arguments.
+As we see above, data flow info for lambda contains all data flow info for usual arguments.
 It is correct, because in runtime we calculate all arguments before running lambda(for them we just create anonymous object)

 ```Kotlin